SeldonIO/seldon-core/examples/kubeflow/README.md

 Now that I've changed it to a loadbalancer, it has allocated the external IP as my localhost so I can access it at http://localhost/_/pipeline-dashboard

 ```python
 !kubectl get svc ambassador -n kubeflow
 ```

     NAME         TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)        AGE
-    ambassador   LoadBalancer   10.106.32.40   localhost     80:31729/TCP   4m28s
+    ambassador   LoadBalancer   10.108.204.59   localhost     80:31357/TCP   7m36s

-If this was successfull, you should see the following screen:
+If this was successfull, you should be able to access the dashboard
 ![](img/k-pipeline-dashboard.jpg)